honojs/middleware/packages/standard-validator/README.md

 }
 ```

 The issue objects in `error` come from the underlying schema library (Zod in this example), so their fields vary by library and are not guaranteed to be stable.
-Also note that `data` echoes the raw request input back to the client.
-If that is undesirable (for example, the request may contain sensitive values) or clients parse the error body, define your own format with a hook.
-For example, an [RFC 9457 Problem Details](https://datatracker.ietf.org/doc/html/rfc9457) body:
+Also note that `data` echoes the raw request input back to the client, which may be undesirable when requests carry sensitive values.

+To group the issues by field instead, see [Grouping errors](#grouping-errors), which uses the `flattenErrors` utility shipped with this package.
+To control the response shape entirely, pass a hook.
+For example, an [RFC 9457 Problem Details](https://datatracker.ietf.org/doc/html/rfc9457) body, which reports each issue as a JSON Pointer and omits the input echo:

 ```ts
 app.post(